Gayton Hall, Wirral

 Gayton Hall is a country house on Gayton Farm Road in Gayton, Merseyside, England.
 It was built in the 17th century and refaced in the following century.
 The house is constructed in brick with stone dressings, and has an Ionic doorcase.
 William of Orange stayed in the house in 1690.
 In the grounds is a dovecote dated 1663.
 Both the house and the dovecote are recorded in the National Heritage List for England as designated Grade II* listed buildings.

 History

 Gayton Hall was built in the 17th century, and refaced in the early 18th century.
 It was the home of the Glegg family.
-William of Orange stayed with William Glegg in the house on his way to Ireland in 1690.
-During the 20th century, the house was converted into flats and the stables into garages.
+William of Orange stayed with William Glegg in the house before travelling to Ireland in 1690.

 Architecture

 The house is constructed in brick on a moulded stone base, and has stone dressings and a slate roof.
 It is in three storeys, and has a southwest front of nine bays, the central three bays projecting forward.
 There are stone bands between the storeys, quoins on the corners, and at the top of the house is a cornice and a parapet.
 There is a central doorcase with engaged fluted Ionic columns and an open pediment with scrolls and in the seventh bay there is a projecting porch.
 The windows are sashes with keystones, the windows on the lower two floors having 12 panes, and those on the top floor have 16 panes.
 The northwest face is in four bays, and contains similar windows.
 The southeast face has two unequal gables, with casement windows on the ground floor.
 At the rear the central two bays are recessed with gables, and contain casement windows.
 These are flanked on each side by three bays containing sash windows.
 Projecting from the left three bays is a single-storey kitchen wing with a first floor terrace and a balustrade.
 Inside the house are two Jacobean staircases with turned balusters and square newels surmounted by ball finials.